Mixed media & Installation (plaster and paint), 2015

 In religion, what is ultimately important is not the ideological fact that one has belief, and I believe that trying to rediscover the influence of religion in daily life to live according to the rules is also its positive function.
 The act of worshipping an incorporeal being seems to relate to existentialism since it is a process of seeking the value of the intangible in reality.

-Despite such contradictory situation, followers of religion tend to think their belief is acquitted; this irony is why we must view religion with a more objective perspective – that religion is indeed a tool to reach out to people’s unsaid desires.
+Despite such a contradictory situation, followers of religion tend to think their belief is acquitted; this irony is why we must view religion with a more objective perspective – that religion is indeed a tool to reach out to people’s unsaid desires.
 Thus, people must provide themselves with a chance to reproach the fundamental meaning of religion in their lives.